RqbMedi/rqbmedi.github.io/_pages/about.md

 author_profile: true
 ---

-Hello :smile: ! **I am hiring Postdocs, Ph.D.
+Hello 😄 ! **I am hiring Postdocs, Ph.D.
 Students, and Ph.D.
 Interns**.
 Please email the following:

 1. Curriculum Vitae and Transcripts,
 2. Briefly, why do you want to purse a Postdoc, Ph.D.
 Program, or Ph.D.
 Internship?